 For some this is a very rare occurrence and for others it may be a more regular event.
 One young person who needs more regular treatment sees it as a ‘Spa treatment for her lungs’!
 During your stay we encourage you/ your child to rest , sleep , eat and exercise , allowing us to support treatments when unwell and continue to educate you/ your child about all aspects of CF care during your stay.

 If you/your child does need to come in, please bring all your medication, physio and nebuliser equipment with you, together with a small supply of any supplements taken and feed – this avoids any break in treatments if they are not immediately available from pharmacy.
 Any medication will need to be handed over to the nursing staff and will be kept in a locked cupboard.
+In particular CFTR modulator therapies will be difficult to get hold of quickly so please bring with you to avoid unnecessary treatment breaks.

 Inpatient stays will be on Bramble ward (level 1, area H) in a dedicated side room with single use toileting facilities, usually en-suite.
 During the stay you will be seen by members of the CF team on a daily basis from Monday-Friday, with physio input available over the weekend.